Arealai/api-documentation/README.md

 Request Method: GET.

 Sessions are used to group documents under a "folder".
-In the mortgage application use-case, a session will represent the loan file.
+In a mortgage application use-case, a session will represent the loan file.
 While in a title underwriting use-case, a session will represent the title file.

 Sessions can also be used to identify a specific document processing request.
-For example, if you trigger a document processing request and specify a *upload_session_uuid* in that request, then you can find the processed documents by simply getting documents that are linked to that session.
+For example, if you trigger a document processing request and specify a *upload_session_uuid* in that request, then you can find the processed documents by simply making a Get Document request and adding the *upload_session* filter.

 3 common use-cases are: